c4v4/cft/README.md

 cmake --build build -j
 ```

-The binary will be located at `build/accft`.
+The binary will be located in `build/accft`.
 You can run it with:

 ```bash
 ./build/accft -i instances/rail/rail507 -p RAIL
 ```

-See `./build/accft --help` for the list of available parameters and their meaning.
+See `./build/accft --help` for the list of available command line arguments and their meaning.

 ## Tests and Coverage

-To build the project with unit tests in debug mode:
+To produce a debug build with tests enabled:

 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Debug -DUNIT_TESTS=ON